valentinavolgina2/sunny-hikes/README.md

 # Weather Forecast API - need to decide
+## What I want
-- Need to get a forecast for a particular location today.
+- Need to get a forecast for a particular location for 1 week.
-- To minimize weather request costs, I need to store found location weather forecast at some database.
+- To give more accurate forecast, I need to update it daily.
-When I need a weather forecast for a particular location, I first go to this database and check if there is a forecast for this location updated today.
-I there is one, I get it, otherwise I make a request to a Weather Forecast API and store the received data in the database.
+- Minimize weather request costs.
+Free package limitations: 60 requests a mininute, 1 000 000 requests a month.
 - Another important thing to consider: for a certain location, there can be several hikes in the area.
 I don't want to check weather for all of them.

+## How it is implemented
+- I check forecast daily for all the hikes and write it into the database.
+- To meet the restriction 60 requests per minute, I update up to 60 hikes every 2 minutes.
+- I update weather for hikes that are new or have weather updated earlier that today.
+- For Seattle area I expect to have no more than 1000 hikes and parks.
+If I update 60 hikes every 2 minutes, I can update 1000 locations in 1 hour.
+1000 hikes updated daily give me 1000x30 = 30 000 requests per a month.